Research Interests: Digital Marketing, Influence, Word of Mouth, Natural Language Processing, Viral Marketing

 Hello

-Knowledge at Wharton - 11/19/2024Think of Convocation as a bookend to Commencement — you walk together as a class for the first time through the doors of Irvine Auditorium and in two years, you’ll process out of the Palestra as Wharton graduates….
+The Story Behind Wharton Convocation and 7 Pieces of Advice to Begin Your Academic JourneyThink of Convocation as a bookend to Commencement — you walk together as a class for the first time through the doors of Irvine Auditorium and in two years, you’ll process out of the Palestra as Wharton graduates….